Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Can you swim in Lake Michigan?

-Yes!
+Yes.
 Lake Michigan has clean, fresh water with no salt, sharks, or jellyfish.
-Water temperatures range from 55-80°F depending on the time of summer and location.
+Water temperatures range from about 55–80°F depending on the time of summer and location.
 The sandy bottom and gradual drop-offs make it great for families, though you should always watch for rip currents and check for red flag warnings.

 What is the best Lake Michigan beach town for couples?

-Saugatuck-Douglas and Charlevoix are both excellent options for couples.
+Saugatuck-Douglas and Charlevoix are both excellent for couples.
 Saugatuck offers art galleries, wine tasting, fine dining, and romantic B&Bs.
 Charlevoix is an upscale resort town with beautiful gardens, waterfront dining, and gorgeous sunsets between Lake Michigan and Round Lake.

 Are Lake Michigan beaches free?